isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

            ]
        } ]

-In this example, there is a log-servers option defined that is available to clients in both subnets in this shared network.
+In this example, there is a `"log-servers"` option defined that is available to clients in both subnets in this shared network.
 Also, the valid lifetime is set to 10 minutes (600s).
-However, the first subnet overrides some of the values (valid lifetime is 20 minutes, different IP address for log-servers), but also adds its own option (router address).
+However, the first subnet overrides some of the values (the valid lifetime is 20 minutes, there is a different IP address for `"log-servers"`), but also adds its own option (the router address).
-Assuming a client asking for router and log servers options is assigned a lease from this subnet, it will get a lease for 20 minutes and a log-servers and routers value of 10.0.0.254.
-If the same client is assigned to the second subnet, it will get a 10-minute lease, a log-servers value of 1.2.3.4, and routers set to 192.0.2.1.
+Assuming a client asking for router and `"log-servers"` options is assigned a lease from this subnet, it will get a lease for 20 minutes and a `"log-servers"` and routers value of 10.0.0.254.
+If the same client is assigned to the second subnet, it will get a 10-minute lease, a `"log-servers"` value of 1.2.3.4, and routers set to 192.0.2.1.

 Local and Relayed Traffic in Shared Networks
 --------------------------------------------

-It is possible to specify an interface name at the shared network level to tell the server that this specific shared network is reachable directly (not via relays) using the local network interface.
+It is possible to specify an interface name at the shared network level, to tell the server that this specific shared network is reachable directly (not via relays) using the local network interface.
 As all subnets in a shared network are expected to be used on the same physical link, it is a configuration error to attempt to define a shared network using subnets that are reachable over different interfaces.
-In other words, all subnets within the shared network must have the same value of the "interface" parameter.
-The following configuration is wrong.
+In other words, all subnets within the shared network must have the same value of the `"interface"` parameter.
+The following configuration is an example of what **NOT** to do:

 ::